Out-Law Guide 5 min. read

 The rate of CGT depends on the amount of an individual's total taxable income and gains from all sources.

-CGT is payable at the higher rates of 18% and 28% for residential property not qualifying for the private residence exemption and on 'carried interest'.
-Carried interest is the share of profits of an investment fund, which typically benefits private equity executives.
+Currently, CGT is payable at the higher rates of 18% and 28% for residential property not qualifying for the principal private residence relief, and on 'carried interest' - the share of profits of an investment fund, which typically benefits private equity executives.
+From 6 April 2024, the higher rate of CGT for residential property gains decreased to 24%.

 Business asset disposal relief

-In order for the disposal of shares in a company to be eligible for business asset disposal relief, certain conditions must be met.
+For the disposal of shares in a company to be eligible for BADR, certain conditions must be met.
 Throughout the period of two years ending with the date of disposal of the shares:

 • the individual must have been an employee or officeholder in the company or any company within the group;